csachs/tunable/README.md

 21.0
 ```

-Tunables can be saved/loaded from files, currently supported are key=value style config files, JSON and YAML.
+Tunables can be saved/loaded from files, currently supported are key=value style config files, JSON, DER and YAML.
-XML and DER are planned.
+XML is planned.

 To help reproducibility, a hash of all tunables currently set can be generated:
 ```python